hkmp1303/HolidayMaker/README.md

 The initial database design was created early in the project.
 Structural issues were identified such as a lack of convergence between transportation, activity, hotel and package bookings as well as certain tables implementing specific features without required relationships to relevant tables.
 A revised, proposed EER diagram was created and reviewed by group members which improved entity relationships and normalization.

 Due to time constraints, the proposed changes were not fully implemnted before delivery.
 The design improvments were discussed with the team on Tuesday December 16th.
-The proposed diagram is available in `docs/agile/diagrams/proposed_diagram` along with diagram versions 1 and 2.
+The proposed diagram is available in [docs/agile/diagrams/proposed_diagram](docs/agile/diagrams/proposed_diagram.png) along with diagram versions 1 and 2.

 ### Database Setup
-While in MySQLWorkbench, open the data.ddl from the project folder.
-If it is not visible, select "View all file types".
-Run the SQL scripts in data.ddl to create the database, the user and tables.
-Then the SQL scripts in the data.sql file to populate the tables with mock data.
-The data can also be populated through Postman by reseting the database through delete /db once the API is running.
+While in MySQLWorkbench, open the setup.sql, data.ddl and data.sql files from the project folder.
+Select "View all file types" to ensure the data.ddl file is visible.
+Run the SQL scripts in the aforementioned order: [setup.sql](setup.sql), [data.ddl](data.ddl), [data.sql](data.sql).
+The setup.sql file creates the database and user while the tables are created by the data.ddl file.
+Finally, run the SQL queries in the data.sql file to populate the tables with mock data.
+The data can also be populated through Postman by reseting the database through `delete /db` once the API is running.

 ## API Overview